What Does A Real Estate Agent Do?

-There’s no doubt about it – a trusted real estate agent can help make the home-buying process a little easier and a lot less stressful.
+There’s no doubt about it – a trusted real estate agent can help make the home buying process a little easier and a lot less stressful.

-What Is A Real Estate Agent?
+What A Real Estate Agent Does

 Before you get serious about finding a real estate agent, you first need to do a little financial legwork.
 Your agent needs to know what your budget is before they can begin showing you properties.
 If you’re just beginning your mortgage process, you may not even be 100% sure of how much house you can afford.

-This is where prequalification and preapproval come in.
-A prequalification means a mortgage lender pulls your credit and asks for a verbal report of your income and assets.
+- Prequalification: This is when a mortgage lender pulls your credit and asks for a verbal report of your income and assets.
 The lender doesn’t verify whether these numbers are accurate yet, so ultimately, a prequalification is a rough estimate of income and assets that haven’t been lender-confirmed.

-Rocket Mortgage® has broken up the approval stages into Prequalified Approval and Verified ApprovalSM to help you better understand the power you have as you hunt for your home and to help you make the strongest offer.
+Because lenders sometimes use the terms prequalification and preapproval interchangeably, Rocket Mortgage® has broken up the approval stages into Prequalified Approval and Verified Approval2 to help you better understand the power you have as you hunt for your home and to help you make the strongest offer.

-What The Right Real Estate Agent Provides
+What The Right Real Estate Agent Can Offer

-Expert Knowledge Of Your Area
+They Have Expert Knowledge Of Your Area

-Real estate agents are professionals who know the property values, schools and neighborhoods in the area better than everyone else.
+Real estate agents are professionals who know the property values, schools and neighborhoods in the area better than anyone else.
 Your real estate agent can provide you with helpful tips to find a property that’s right for you.
 They can also tell you if a property you’re considering is more expensive than average, thanks to their knowledge of area prices, which can save you both money and stress.
 First-time home buyers can especially benefit by working with a qualified agent.

-Assistance With Paperwork
+They Can Assist With Paperwork

-Assistance With Negotiations
+They Can Help With Negotiations